 Why Transfer OneDrive To Google Drive?

 There are several reasons why people prefer Google Drive over OneDrive.
-The first reason why people would like to transfer files and photos from OneDrive to Google Drive is the obvious - storage space.
-The requirement for storage space is ever-increasing today, with the large amount of photos and videos we have on our phones and the need to backup that data and even to make it available on all our devices, we would need to sync the data to the cloud, requiring storage space.
-Google Drive provides 15 GB storage space for free whereas Microsoft OneDrive provides a paltry 5 GB storage space for free.
+The first reason people would like to transfer files and photos from OneDrive to Google Drive is the obvious - storage space.
+The requirement for storage space is ever-increasing tod.
+With many photos and videos we have on our phones and the need to back up that data and even make it available on all our devices, we would need to sync the data to the cloud, requiring storage space.
+Google Drive provides 15 GB storage space for free, whereas Microsoft OneDrive provides a paltry 5 GB storage space.
 Let’s not even begin to talk about Dropbox that offers an insultingly low 2 GB free and is practically useless for anything but office documents such as Word and Excel spreadsheets, since PowerPoint presentations can run into several hundred MB per file, depending on the number of slides and images and files embedded inside the document.

 Almost everyone has a Gmail account nowadays, and why is that?
 Because of the Android operating system.
-When you buy an Android smartphone, you are required to create a Google Account if you do not have one already.
-This Google Account gives you access to all Google services such as Google Drive, Google Photos, Google My Business, Google Calendar, Google Contacts, etc. including their most famous service, Gmail.
-So, by default, everyone has a ready email address and 15 GB free storage in Google Drive that is fully integrated with their phones, if not as readily integrated with Windows desktops.
+When you buy an Android smartphone, you must create a Google Account if you do not have one already.
+This Google Account gives you access to all Google services such as Google Drive, Google Photos, Google My Business, Google Calendar, Google Contacts, etc., including their most famous service, Gmail.
+By default, everyone has a ready email address and 15 GB free storage in Google Drive that is fully integrated with their phones, if not as readily integrated with Windows desktops.
 When they send an email, they can readily send files from Google Drive, and when they want to save an email attachment, they can readily do that in Google Drive.
 So, using OneDrive means you will have to use and manage separate apps on your phone to access OneDrive and store content on your phone to OneDrive.
-This creates an unnecessary and avoidable fragmentation.
+This creates unnecessary and avoidable fragmentation.

 So, since one of the most-used devices in our lives, our phones, are now powered majorly by Google’s Android operating system and not Microsoft’s Windows Mobile, we are now left with even lesser need for OneDrive unless we are using Microsoft Office apps or unless our company provides us with access to Microsoft apps.